erezs80/Terraform-Demo/Labs/lab1/README.md

 7. Now try to run terraform plan command to see what terraform going to change : terraform plan

-8. After the plan command, you are readt to apply the changes!!! run terraform apply command : terraform apply enter "yes" to continue
+8. After the plan command, you are ready to apply the changes!!! run terraform apply command : terraform apply enter "yes" to continue